eoghanrainey/todo_api_rb/README.md

 items.
 The application uses a REST API to allow clients to interact with the system.
 The API is implemented using Spring Boot and Hibernate.

+## How to run the application:

+Please ensure you have Java, Docker Desktop and Maven installed on your local machine.

+### To run the application, follow these steps:

+- Clone the repository to your local machine.
+- Open a terminal window in the root directory of the project.
+- Run the command ./mvnw clean package to build the application.
+- Run the command docker-compose up to run the application and database via a docker container
+- Open a web browser and go to http://localhost:8081/swagger-ui/index.html# to access the Swagger documentation and test the API endpoints.

 ## Functionalities:

 - Get all ToDo items: The API endpoint /todos returns all the ToDo items present in the system.